Balramt/RDF_Extractor_Llama3/README.md

 # RDF_Extractor_Llama3
-Sure, I'll include instructions for installing Ollama and the necessary model.

----

-# RDF_Extractor_Llama3

-`RDF_Extractor_Llama3` is a Python-based tool that uses a language model to extract and summarize RDF (Resource Description Framework) data.
+`RDF_Extractor_Llama3`is a Python-based tool that uses a language model to extract and summarize RDF (Resource Description Framework) data.
 This tool leverages the `langchain` library and the `Ollama` model to parse RDF files and format the extracted triplets.

 ## Overview